Sharpening our Blades (Ghratos RP)

 5 days later, Castle Pontentium on the River Stanumn

 Duke Caes and his entourage arrived in the castle, where they were herded to the Great hall- and great it was indeed- golden tapestries, depictions of unity between Ghrateans- Cloud Fae, Amisans, Xhaasans, Xarbans alike.
-In the room, at the head of the table, sat the king of Amisa- an older man whose reign had always been fair, the King of Xhaasa, younger in comparison, who was known for his honor (and sometimes troubling advocating of military means) and in the middle of them, the Great Governor, Diabena, Duchess of Stannumnia, lands of the River Stanumn that both seperated the two lands of Ghratos and brought them together.
+In the room, at the head of the table, sat the King of Amisa- an older man whose reign had always been fair, the King of Xhaasa, younger in comparison, who was known for his honor (and sometimes troubling advocating of military means) and in the middle of them, the Great Governor, Diabena, Duchess of Stannumnia, lands of the River Stanumn that both seperated the two lands of Ghratos and brought them together.

-on the sides of the long table were the Council of Ghratos- the highest ranking members of the Ghratean nobility, as well as their entourage- spouses, trainees, nobility without land, and more- But their leaders, the members of the Council, consisted of 8 High Dukes, 4 from Amisa and 4 from Xhaasa, (Including Caes himself) The King of the Petty Kingdom Xarba (Who was of the same stature as any of the High Dukes) and the Clan Queen of all of the Cloud Fae hives that resided over Ghratos.
+on the sides of the long table were the Council of Ghratos- the highest ranking members of the Ghratean nobility, as well as their entourages- spouses, trainees, nobility without land, and more- But their leaders, the members of the Council, consisted of 8 High Dukes, 4 from Amisa and 4 from Xhaasa, (Including Caes himself) The King of the Petty Kingdom Xarba (Who was of the same stature as any of the High Dukes) and the Clan Queen of all of the Cloud Fae hives that resided over Ghratos.
 (Although she was actually of the lowest rank out of any of the other Council members.)

 Chatter populated the room- Lucia and he were talking to the Duchess of Shaalsa, a Xhaasan coastal duchy, about how things were faring on the coast.
 Very quickly, the room quieted down as the Great Governor raised her hand.